veselayasobaka/Graph_cpp/README.md

 Graph Canonization Procedure

 ## Description
 This program is writen to canonize graphs with no more than one cycle.
-You can read more about this process in, for example (IN RUSSIAN) (about canonization of tree)[http://ipo.spb.ru/journal/index.php?article/1037/].
+You can read more about this process in, for example (IN RUSSIAN) [http://ipo.spb.ru/journal/index.php?article/1037/](about canonization of tree).
 This algorithm mainly based on this article with some features connected with adding a cycle to the graph.

 ## How to use
 This programm takes the name of file with graph in trivial graph format (in txt) and prints canonical graph code.